richardchien/cv/README.md

 Programming

-- I started to learn visual programming and Visual Basic at Grade 5, then C at Grade 9.
+- I started to learn visual programming and Visual Basic at Grade 5, C at Grade 9.
 - Almost all of my programming skills are self-taught.
     - I learn from books, online courses, tutorials, blogs, documentations, and by writing real projects.